JudasDie/SOTS/lib/tutorial/CSTrack_panda/CSTrack_PANDA.md

 ## Docker

-This is our docker implementation for PANDA competition
+This is our docker implementation for PANDA competition,please put yolov5_panda to `$SOTS`
 1. Install curl and docker

    ```bash